Pop Culture Madness!

 - Regis Philbin, on Who Wants To Be A Millionaire?

-Columbine shooter Eric Harris encountered Brooks Brown, an acquaintance; Brown commenting about Harris missing a test, "It doesn't matter anymore."
-Harris then elaborated: "Brooks, I like you now.
+Columbine shooter Eric Harris encountered Brooks Brown, an acquaintance; Brown commented about Harris missing a test, “It doesn’t matter anymore.”
+Harris then elaborated: “Brooks, I like you now.
 Get out of here.
-Go home."
+Go home.”
 Brown, feeling uneasy, walked away.

 1999 Pop Culture History

-Maude Flanders was killed-off on The Simpsons because of a pay raise dispute with the voice actress, Maggie Roswell.
-She was flying back-and-forth from Denver to Los Angeles and wanted a raise to cover the costs.
+Maude Flanders was killed off on The Simpsons because of a pay raise dispute with the voice actress, Maggie Roswell.
+She was flying back and forth from Denver to Los Angeles and wanted a raise to cover the costs.
 Fox offered her a $150 per episode raise, so she quit.

 They Might Be Giants became the first major-label recording artist to release an entire album, Long Tall Weekend, exclusively in mp3 format.